kevinsmith115/kevinsmith115/README.md

 # Hi there 👋
 ## My name is Kevin!

-Professional software support specalist and Software Engineering Student at WGU🦉.
+Professional software support specialist and Software Engineering Student at WGU🦉.